ljacqu/AuthMe_integration_demo/README.md

 ```

 ### 2.2.
 Using the AuthMe API
-The AuthMe API allows you to perform various operations, such as registering a new name or querying AuthMe if a
+The AuthMe [NewAPI class](http://ci.xephi.fr/job/AuthMeReloaded/javadoc/fr/xephi/authme/api/NewAPI.html) allows you
+to perform various operations, such as registering a new name or querying AuthMe if a username password combination
-username password combination is correct.
-It is suggested that you wrap all method calls to the AuthMe API class in
-with a class of your own.
+is correct.
+It is suggested that you wrap all method calls to the AuthMe API class in with a class of your own.
 This way you can easily manage loading and unloading the API (see next chapter).

 ```java
 import fr.xephi.authme.api.NewAPI;